Assassin-plus/Assassin-plus.github.io/_posts/2025-02-18-Shadow-Volumes.md

 tip: true
 tags: [graphics]     # TAG names should always be lowercase
 ---
 A method based on *shadow volumes* can cast shadows onto arbitrary objects by clever use of the stencil buffer.
 It can be used on any GPU, as the only requirement is a stencil buffer.
 It is not image based (unlike the shadow map algorithm described next) and so avoids sampling problems, thus producing correct sharp shadows everywhere.
 This can sometimes be a disadvantage.
-For example, a character¡Çs clothing may have folds that give thin, hard shadows that alias badly.
+For example, a character's clothing may have folds that give thin, hard shadows that alias badly.
 Shadow volumes are rarely used today, due to their unpredictable cost.

 <!--